 The overall crime rate in Tishomingo is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 Tishomingo is a very ethnically-diverse town.
 The people who call Tishomingo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tishomingo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tishomingo include Irish, English, Scots-Irish, Scottish, and Dutch.
+Important ancestries of people in Tishomingo include Irish, English, Scots-Irish, German, and Scottish.

 The most common language spoken in Tishomingo is English.
 Other important languages spoken here include Polish and Tagalog.